 - Requiring pre-approval for taking days off

-- A limit on the number of days you can take in a row for vacation
+- A limit on the number of days you can take in a row for vacation8

 - Vacation “blackouts” or restricted days that are not available as time off

-An employer cannot restrict vacation time based on unlawful discrimination.
-An employer’s vacation policy cannot discriminate due to an employee’s:
+Most importantly, an employer cannot restrict vacation time based on unlawful discrimination.
+An employer’s vacation policy cannot discriminate due to your:

 - race,